uncenter/purr/README.md

   purr query whiskers --is not-applicable
   ```

-- Get the percentage of the organization that has been Whiskersified.
+- List repositories Whiskers *is* applicable for.

   ```
-  purr query whiskers --is true --percentage
+  purr query whiskers --is not-applicable --not
   ```

 </details>